Agoric/agoric-sdk/packages/ERTP/docs/INPUT_VALIDATION.md

 If `allegedAmount` were a proxy, we would either throw in step 3 (the destructuring), or we successfully get both the `allegedBrand` and `allegedValue` and never touch the proxy again.
-Currently, we do not attempt to prevent proxy-based reentrancy, so this is the full extent of our defense.
+Currently, we do not attempt to prevent proxy-based reentrancy, so defending against danger
+#1 is the full extent of our defense.